nathanvilliger/interview_simulator/README.md

 # Job interview simulator

 Use `simulate.py` to simulate data science job interviews from the command line.
-The script serves up behavioral and technical questions from predefined lists as requested by the user.
+The script serves up behavioral, technical, and resume questions from predefined lists as requested by the user.
 It also includes the option to ask ChatGPT for sample questions and answers!
 ChatGPT functionality requires a little setup; see below for details.